 |Titanium Elite||75 Nights||All of the above, plus: 75% point bonus; United Silver Premier status via RewardsPlus; Ritz-Carlton suite upgrades; Additional Choice Benefit (such as 40K free night certificate) when you achieve 75 nights.|

-The sweet spot elite status, in my opinion, is Platinum Elite.
-This will get you the vast majority of the best benefits: 4pm late checkout, 50% point bonus, welcome gift, free breakfast at most properties, and lounge access.
+The sweet-spot elite status, in my opinion, is Platinum Elite.
+This will get you the vast majority of the best benefits: 4pm late checkout (not guaranteed at resorts), 50% point bonus, welcome gift, free breakfast at most properties (see this guide for details), and lounge access at many properties.
 And, when you earn 50 elite nights you also get a Choice Benefit, such as 5 Suite Night Awards.

 Of course, you might not have the opportunity to actually stay 50 nights at Marriott properties.
 But all hope is not lost.
 There are quite a few shortcuts to Marriott Platinum Elite status that you can pursue instead…

-Two Distinct Paths for Marriott Platinum Elite Status Shortcuts: Elite Nights vs. “All at Once” Shortcuts
+Two Distinct Paths for Marriott Platinum Elite Status Shortcuts: Elite Nights vs. Big Bang Shortcuts

 Elite Night Shortcuts